chiffa/BioFlow/dev_log.rst

     - TODO: move parameters that are currently being printed in the main loop in INFO channel to DEBUG channel

- - TODO: [OPTIMIZATION]: Profile the runtime in the main loop:
-    - TODO: check for consistency of the sparse matrix types in the main execution loop
-    - TODO: run a profiler to figure out the number of calls and time spend in each call. common profilers include `cProfile` (packaged in the base python) and `pycallgraph` (although no updates since 2016).
-Alternatively, `cProfile` can be piped into `gprof2dot` to generate a call graph

  - TODO: [SANITY] Docker:
     - Add outputs folder map to the host filesystem to the docker-compose
     - Remove ank as point of storage for miniconda in Docker